dexiouz/100DaysOfCode/README.md

 #Array.sort()
-The sort method sorts the elements of an array in place and returns the array.---MDN For simple data types, it sorts the elements alphabetically.
+The sort method sorts the elements of an array in place and returns the array.---MDN The method sort elements in ascending and alphabetical order and casting the elements as strings.

+For simple data types, it sorts the elements alphabetically.
 An example
 ```js
  let sortFruits = ['orange', 'pear', 'mango','pineapple']
  sortFruits.sort()
  console.log( sortFruits ) //[ 'mango', 'orange', 'pear', 'pineapple' ]
 ```
-Notice that the fruits are sorted in ascending and alphabetical order and casting the elements as strings.
+Notice that the fruits are sorted in alphabetical order.

-The sort method takes a function called the compare function which specifies the sort order.
-COnsider the numbers
+But Consider the numbers to sort
 ```js
  let sortNumbers = [9,37,6,50,1]
  sortNumbers.sort()
  console.log(  sortNumbers ) //[ 1, 37, 50, 6, 9 ]
  ```
  Did you notice anything odd? wwell, I did.
-By default sorting the numbers in alphabetical order, the method is saying that the numbers 37 and 50 are less than the numbers 6 and 9.
+By default  the sort method sorts the numbers in alphabetical order.
+The method is saying that the numbers 37 and 50 are less than the numbers 6 and 9.
 Horrible!
 So horrible!
-To combaat this, we use callback functions or specifically called compare functions to specify to the sort method how the sorting should be done.
+  To combat this, we use callback functions or specifically called compare functions to specify to the sort method how the sorting should be done.

+The sort method takes a function called the compare function which specifies the sort order.

 The compare function
 The compare function takes two arguments say a and b.
 Here are the rules

+In sorting two elemements a and b,

-1) Return 1 if a should come first
+1) If a should come first,  Return 1
-2) Return -1 if b should come first
+2) If b should come first,  Return -1
-3) Return 0 if either a or b should come first.
+3)If either a or b should come first,  Return 0 .

 Now lets sort the numbers again in ascending order
 ```js